flowchart TB

 12.4 Contribution and Payment Rails

-Money flows into and out of the HSA through a set of rails designed for flexibility, automation, and trust.
+Money flows into and out of the HSA through rails designed for flexibility, automation, and trust.

 All of this is built on UPI and India’s existing payment infrastructure, extended with healthcare-specific logic: eligibility verification, fraud detection, constrained-purpose spending rules, and real-time balance management.